 However, one disadvantage of both of my Panasonics was that after awhile fibers or hairs were present on the interior lens, creating dark spots on my shots.
 I used my vacuum cleaner on the ZS10 and managed to dislodge the worst offenders, but later it started not focusing properly on shots, with no discernible pattern of when it would go blurry on me.

-In fall 2012 I upgraded to the iPhone 5, which improved upon the decent camera in the iPhone 4, but I use my smartphone cameras sparingly since they lack optical zoom.
-The only advantages over my Canon Powershot is that a smartphone camera is usually with me and shots are quickly uploaded to the cloud.
+In fall 2012 I upgraded to the iPhone 5, which improved upon the decent camera in the iPhone 4, but I used my smartphone cameras sparingly since they lacked optical zoom.
+The only advantages over my Canon PowerShot was that a smartphone camera was usually with me and shots were quickly uploaded to the cloud.

 In June 2014 my Canon Powershot SX260 HS, which had survived a fall from a high cliff and hard use on the trails, would no longer fully open or close its lens cover.
 I had no luck getting it to working properly again, although I could manually open and close the shutter for photography.
 So I decided to replace it for our big summer vacation.